Shors: Early history

-The Shors as a people formed as a result of a long process of intermixing between Turkic, Ugric, Samoyedic, and Ket-speaking tribes.
+The Shors as a people formed as a result of a long process of intermixing between Turkic, Ugric, Samoyedic, and Yeniseian tribes.
 Their culture and origins are similar to those of the northern Altaians and some of the ethnic groups of the Khakas.

 An ancient Turkic legend recorded in the Chinese annal (Book of Zhou 周書, 636 CE) mentions the origin of the Göktürks' ancestors from a possession or state named Suǒ (索國; MC: *sak̚-kwək̚), located "north of the Xiongnu country" (which, in this case, apparently meant Mongolia).

 The region where the Shors currently reside was Turkicized under the influence of the Yenisei Kyrgyz during the medieval period.
 The Shors resulted from this ethnic mixing and adopted Turkic speech (the Shor language) as a result.
 Shor tribes began to become a distinct people around the 8th and 9th centuries AD.
 The Mongol conquest of the Altai-Sayan region in the 13th century added another layer of cultural influence over the local population and their languages.
 The region subsequently fell under the influence of the Oirats from the late 14th century to the early 17th century.
 Although Mongol control of the area was nominal, many of the languages (including Shor) contains significant amounts of Mongol loanwords.
 The Shors were a valuable asset to the Yenisei Kirghiz and Oirats as suppliers of ironware.
 Their ability to smelt iron from ore was a feat that only one other indigenous Siberian people (the Yakuts) were able to achieve before the Russian advance into the area.